+This trope is the premise of The Ghost and the Darkness.
 This is also a true story; the lions are stuffed and on display in the natural science museum in Chicago.
-Recent studies have suggested that between the two lions, they only ate some 40 people; still a lot, but not the 140 originally claimed.
+Later studies have suggested that between the two lions, they only ate some 40 people; still a lot, but not the 140 originally claimed.

 In Kaw, Ravens and Crows get infected with Mad Cow (?!) disease after eating clearly diseased rotting cow flesh.
 As soon as they go crazy, they decide to exclusively go for the human protagonists (not even any other areas, just those few people).
 This includes waiting on a bus while the the humans cry and then throwing rocks at the bus in a desperate attempt to get inside.
 Later, they slam themselves against a diner in order to get in and eat the people inside, before they inexplicably die.
 You'd think there weren't any animals in the forest.
 Subverted in that the super persistent predators starve to death, just as they would in real life.

-Ultimately taken to ludicrous extremes in Jaws The Revenge.
-The shark apparently tracks down people over hundreds of miles (while our protagonists are in an airplane) in order to kill them in revenge for their father having killed a couple of other sharks a decade earlier.
+While the shark in Jaws is not much of an example, as it behaved much like an actual predator, the sequels play this very straight.
+Taken to ludicrous extremes in Jaws: The Revenge, apparently tracking down people over hundreds of miles (while our protagonists are in an airplane) in order to kill them in revenge for their father having killed a couple of other sharks a decade earlier.

 Jurassic Park teetered over the edge of this trope for two films: